 Monitor

-Once the cycle is complete, it begins again with the next hazard assessment, allowing companies to create a culture of ongoing improvement and hazard reduction.
+Once the monitoring phase is complete, the cycle begins again with the next field level hazard assessment.
+In this way, organizations build a culture of ongoing hazard identification, risk reduction, and continuous safety improvement.

 30+ Audit and inspection checklists free for download.